New Zealand government response to the COVID-19 pandemic: June 2021

 On 9 June, COVID-19 Response Minister Chris Hipkins announced that New Zealand would receive 1 million doses of the Pfizer–BioNTech COVID-19 vaccine in July, bringing the total number of doses to more than 1.9 million.

 On 21 June, Ardern announced that Medsafe had given provisional approval for the Pfizer/BioNTech COVID-19 vaccine to be given to 12 to 15-year-olds.

-On 23 June, COVID-19 Response Minister Chris Hipkins and Bloomfield announced that the Wellington region including the Wairarapa and the Kapiti Coast would enter into an Alert Level 2 lockdown at 6pm after a Sydney man travelled to the region while infected with the SARS-CoV-2 Delta variant.
+On 23 June, COVID-19 Response Minister Chris Hipkins and Bloomfield announced that the Wellington region including the Wairarapa and the Kāpiti Coast would enter into an Alert Level 2 lockdown at 6 pm after a Sydney man travelled to the region while infected with the SARS-CoV-2 Delta variant.
 The Wellington regional lockdown is scheduled to last until 11:59 pm on 27 June.

-On 26 June, the New Zealand Government paused quarantine-free travel with all Australian states and territories from 10:30 pm until 11:59 pm on 29 June 2021 in response to multiple cases and outbreaks in Australia at varying levels.
+On 26 June, the Government paused quarantine-free travel with all Australian states and territories from 10:30 pm until 11:59 pm on 29 June 2021 in response to multiple cases and outbreaks in Australia at varying levels.

 On 27 June, Cabinet extended Wellington's Alert Level 2 lockdown for 48 hours until 11:59 pm on 29 June.
 On 29 June, Wellington moved down to level 1 at 11:59 pm.